Aayushpatel007/GoogleDriveAccess/README.md

 ## Note

+### In output:
-### In output: Last image shows that chat-bot gives the same answers to different questions which means the same meaning.
-i.e Even after rephrasing the question the chat-bot is able to answer the questions with same answers.
+* **Last image shows that chat-bot gives the same answers to different questions which means the same meaning. i.e Even after rephrasing the question the chat-bot is able to answer the questions with same answers.
 Eg: 1.
 What should I diet?
     2. What should I eat in diet?
-    3. Tell me what can I eat in diet? ,etc.
+    3. Tell me what can I eat in diet? ,etc.**

-### Additionally, Videos are also shown during chat if users wants to know more about it.
+* **Additionally, Videos are also shown during chat if users wants to know more about it.**

+## Now here is a big game changer which make Helthify.AI a self learning bot !!

+* **As, Currently we have a limited dataset of patient-doctor & patient-hospital-staff / Receptionist.
+But we really want to keep user's updated with precise and up-to-date information.**

+Hence, We have a solution to this problem.

+* **Web Portal is developed for doctors, as whenever they get time from their hectic schedule they can update information to user's by filling a web form**

+But, what if user's are not satisfied with the response they get from the chat-bot.Again we have provided a solution to this issue.

+* **After finishing the conversation, user has to submit their ratings.
+If ratings are low they will be directed to an Submission form in which they will share their problem.
+By this, we can train the chat-bot more accurate and precise.**

 ## Deployment